-What are pectoral implants?
+What are pectoral implants and pectoral augmentation?

 Pectoral implants are made of a solid, yet soft, silicone material and are placed below the pectoral muscles of the chest in order to provide a more muscular appearance.
 They come in a variety of shapes and sizes and give a natural look for those who choose them.